Future Tense Conjugation in Spanish: Complete Guide

 Immediate plans:

-- Voy a salir en cinco minutos (I'm going to leave in five minutes)
+- Voy a salir en cinco minutos.

 Definite intentions:

-- Voy a aprender español este año (I'm going to learn Spanish this year)
+- Voy a aprender español este año.

 In Latin American Spanish especially, you'll hear the ir + a construction way more often in casual conversation.
 The simple future tense can sometimes sound a bit formal or literary.

-Regional Differences: Vosotros vs. Ustedes
+Regional differences: Vosotros vs. Ustedes

 Quick grammar note about regional variations.
 In Spain, people use the vosotros/vosotras forms for informal plural "you."
 So you'd say "hablaréis" (you all will speak) when talking to friends.